About Us

 Their professional experience in the nonprofit sector includes higher education, social services, LGBTQIA+ focused-organizations, volunteer services, event planning, youth education and mentorship, entrepreneurship, and more.
 They are particularly passionate about doing work for organizations that support women, queer people, the arts, and children.

-They want to pet your dog.
+Also, they want to pet your dog.

 Jessica Yox